cnelson87/GruntES6/README.md

 ## NPM Modules

-- CD into the repo where `GruntFile.js` lives
+- CD into the repo where `package.json` lives
 - Install dependencies: `npm install`

-Please note: Depending upon your setup you may need `sudo` permissions to execute the above commands.

-## Bower Install
+## Bower Modules [obsolete]

 To install third party JS libs with Bower:
 - all: `bower install`
 - individually: `bower install [libname]`
+Note: Bower is no longer necessary as all JS libs are included in the project and commited to source control.
+It is still included for legacy reference but has been removed from the build tasks.

+## Workflow

+All development work should be done in the 'src' directory.
+Use the grunt commands below for running the project locally and processing for handoff to QA/Staging/Production.

 ## Grunt Tasks